 Online programs used in the classroom and at home

-Used during K–8 "Owl Hour" (intervention/remediation block) for practicing Math and ELA skills, the program provides immediate feedback with question-specific explanations for every incorrect answer.
+Used during K–8 "Owl Hour" (intervention/remediation block) for practicing Math and ELA skills, the program provides targeted practice to a student at his or her instructional level.
 This structure makes it easy for each child to practice the material he or she needs to fill gaps in learning, keep up with the class, and even advance in topic areas of interest.

-Technology-focused Specials and Electives also use a variety of online programs like TypingClub and Code Monkey to learn age appropriate keyboarding and coding skills.
+Technology-focused Creative Arts classes also use a variety of online programs like TypingClub and Code Monkey to learn age appropriate keyboarding and coding skills.